 We offer single parent families the chance to create a new narrative for their lives and future generations.
 Our scholars work toward a higher education while gaining transferable life skills.
 Our programs encompass the needs of the entire family by providing services tailored to every aspect of their lives.

 Our name, Beneficence Family Scholars, represents the three key components of our organization: generosity, family, and education.
 Our name inspires scholars to cultivate a culture of goodwill.

 Meet the Development Team!
-Sixteen Ball State University students and one faculty member are working to create Beneficence Family Scholars from the ground up at the Virginia Ball Center for Creative Inquiry.
+Sixteen Ball State University students and one faculty member spent the first six months of 2019 working to create Beneficence Family Scholars at the Virginia Ball Center for Creative Inquiry.